- Soap Bar Comeback

 Or so we thought.
 As of September 2018, it was recorded that British supermarket shoppers had spent a whopping £68.3 million on soap bars, which is up nearly 3% from the previous year.

 So, it seems like the nostalgic beauty buy is creeping its way back into our bathrooms.
 Why we hear you ask?
-Well, here are eight reasons beauty buffs are reconsidering the solid bar of soap (and I might be slightly persuaded).
+Well, if our guide to soap hasn't taught you everything you need to know, here are eight reasons beauty buffs are reconsidering the solid bar of soap (and I might be slightly persuaded).

 1. It cuts down on plastic waste